 Our planet is immersed in a seemingly invisible yet exotic and inherently dangerous environment.
 Above the protective cocoon of Earth’s lower atmosphere is a plasma soup composed of electrified and magnetized matter entwined with penetrating radiation and energetic particles.
 The Earth’s magnetic field interacts with the Sun’s outer atmosphere to create this extraordinary environment.

 Our Sun’s explosive energy output, which varies on time scales from milliseconds to billions of years, forms an immense structure of complex magnetic fields.
 Inflated by the solar wind, this colossal bubble of magnetism, known as the heliosphere, stretches far beyond the orbit of Pluto, from where it controls the entry of cosmic rays into the solar system.
-On its way through the Milky Way, this extended atmosphere of the Sun affects all planetary bodies in the solar system.
+As it orbits the core of the Milky Way, this extended atmosphere of the Sun interacts with all planetary bodies in the solar system.
 It is itself influenced by slowly changing interstellar conditions that in turn can affect Earth’s habitability.
 In fact, the Sun’s extended atmosphere drives some of the greatest changes in our local magnetic environment affecting our own atmosphere, ionosphere, and potentially our climate.
 This immense volume is our cosmic neighborhood; it is the domain of the science called heliophysics.
-Heliophysics helps us understand the sun, our own protective magnetized environment, and their effects on the Earth and solar system.
+Heliophysics helps us understand the sun, our own terrestrial protective magnetized environment, and their effects on the Earth and solar system.
 In fact, a robust heliophysics research program is critical to human and robotic explorers venturing off our planet and into space.
-A well-planned science approach can enhance our ability to predict the extreme, highly variable conditions surrounding us and through which explorers must travel.
+A well-planned science approach can enhance our ability to predict the extreme, highly variable conditions surrounding us and through which human and robotic explorers must travel.
 An effective plan incorporates studying the sun, heliosphere, Earth and other planetary environments as elements of a single interconnected system — one that contains dynamic space weather and one that evolves in response to solar, planetary, and interstellar conditions.

 The Decadal Survey is organized around four science objectives: